trozware/troznet/content/post/2023/swiftui-data-flow-2023.md

 The first thing to notice is the new import: `Observation`.
 This is the library that supports the new `@Observable` macro.
 Previously, `ColorSet` conformed to the `ObservableObject` protocol and the properties that needed to be observed were marked with the `@Published` property wrapper.

 Now the class uses the `@Observable` macro and any property that isn't private, is automatically published.
 This is only available for classes, not structures.

+#### UPDATE 2:

-The properties must all have an initial value - setting them in an `init` is not sufficient and will not build.
+~~The properties must all have an initial value - setting them in an `init` is not sufficient and will not build.~~

+In beta 3, observed properties no longer require an initial value.
+For this class, I actually want to specify initial values, but in the next section, I do not.

+---

 If you want a look at what's happening inside the macro, right-click on `@Observable` and select **Expand Macro**.
 When you've finished, right -click again and choose **Hide Macro Expansion**.